36 Fun Things Do in Savannah, GA

 If you have a sweet tooth, checking out the city's best dessert spots by going on a Savannah dessert tour will definitely appeal to you!
 Treats to try include cookies, cupcakes, and ice cream, among many other sweets.
 Your guide will also point out historical and cultural landmarks as you go between eateries.

-🏨 Accommodations near 7 E Bay St
+🏨 Accommodations in close proximity to 7 E Bay St

 Learn to make fantastic drinks at a cocktail class